 1.Read the schedule before going

-One mom who goes to the Midwest Homeschool Convention EVERY year suggests downloading the schedule onto a tablet or ipad.
+One mom who goes to a homeschool convention EVERY year suggests downloading the schedule onto a tablet or ipad.
 Jot down the workshops that interest you then highlight everything once the final schedule and exhibit hall map are available.

 2. Pack snacks and water